-An Advanced Engineering Apprenticeship at Rutherford Appleton Laboratory and Diamond Light Source will take 4 years.
-The 1st year of your apprenticeship is spent at an external training facility, where you are taught a number of hand skills including machining, welding, electronics and electrical wiring.
-In years 2 to 4 apprentices remain at college on a part-time basis whilst receiving on the job training working within a range of workshop facilities at RAL and DLS.
+Our Rutherford Appleton Laboratory (Harwell, Oxfordshire) Advanced Engineering Apprenticeship is run jointly with Diamond Light Source.
+The 1st year of your apprenticeship is spent at Oxfordshire Advanced Skills at Culham, where you are taught a number of hand skills including machining, welding, electronics and electrical wiring.
+In years 2 to 4 you will remain at college on a part-time basis whilst receiving on the job training working within a range of workshop facilities at RAL and DLS.

-An Advanced Engineering apprenticeship at Daresbury Laboratory will take approximately 4 years to complete, with the first year spent at the North West Training Council, Bootle.
-You will then continue your apprenticeship at the laboratory, learning by being involved directly on exciting projects, as well as continuing your academic studies on day release with the expectation that you will achieve a foundation degree at the end of year 4.
+At Daresbury Laboratory (Cheshire) our Advanced Engineering Apprenticeship will take 4 years to complete, with the first year spent at the North West Training Council, Bootle.
+You will then continue your apprenticeship at the laboratory, learning by being involved directly on exciting projects, as well as continuing your academic studies on day release.

 Application process for Advanced Engineering Apprenticeships at Rutherford Appleton Laboratory

 Applications are now open and will close on Sunday 11th March 2018, to apply please click on the link and this will take you to our job site.

 Testing will take place on 21st and 22nd March